validitylabs/HOPR-PL-Substrate/README.md

 - `to` the HOPR address of the counterparty
 - `amount` amount of assets that are transferred to `to`.
 The value MUST NOT be given as a Number due to the precision limitations of programming languages.

-## checkTransaction(tx: Transaction): boolean
+## checkTransaction(tx: Transaction, P: CurvePoint): Promise\<boolean\>
 Check whether a given transaction is valid.
-It MUST check the signature and it MUST check whether the amount is satisfactory.
+It MUST check the signature and it MUST check whether the amount is satisfactory and that there is an open payment channel.
+Remark: this method will only the blockchain-related properties, everything else, like the secret sharing, is checked by the message layer.
 - `tx` the transaction to check

+## storeTransaction(tx: Transaction): Promise
+The method is called by the message layer after the message layer has considered the embedded secret sharing valid and `checkTransaction()` returned `true`.
+The method SHOULD store the transaction persistently.
+- `tx` the transaction to store

 ## getEmbeddedMoney(tx: Transaction): BigInt
 Returns the amount of assets that are embedded in the given transaction.